-Coca-Cola, United Technologies help drive Dow
+Dow pops on renewed China trade talks, strong earnings

 Continue Reading Below

-The major markets pared gains after U.S home sales fell more than expected in June as a persistent shortage of properties pushed prices to a record high, suggesting the housing market was struggling to regain its footing since hitting a soft patch last year.
+The major markets on Tuesday initially pared gains after U.S. home sales fell more than expected in June as a persistent shortage of properties pushed prices to a record high, suggesting the housing market was struggling to regain its footing since hitting a soft patch last year.
 The National Association of Realtors said existing home sales dropped 1.7 percent.

-Investors also continue to brace for the Federal Reserve’s two-day meeting next week, where the central bank is widely expected to cut interest rates at least by 25-basis points.

 |Ticker